 Foot-and-mouth disease (FMD)

-Help protect Australia by following biosecurity requirements when travelling or returning to Australia from FMD risk countries.
+Help protect Australia from foot-and-mouth disease (FMD).
+Follow biosecurity requirements when travelling or returning to Australia from FMD risk countries.